 11 Things Top Recruiters Should Tell Candidates

 I’ve been talking about the need for recruiter branding for some time now.
 It’s a pretty simple, yet deeply powerful concept: When sourcing talent gets competitive, only the most reputable recruiters get the attention of the best talent.
 And, I predict in the next year, employers who aren’t pleased with their recruiting departments’ results will focus heavily on ways to improve the reputation of their recruiters, and only the best will make the cut.
-So, if you want to stay in recruiting, you better be building your recruiter brand now, or suffer the risk of being let go due to lack of credibility with candidates.
+So, if you want to stay in recruiting, you better be building your recruiter brand now, or suffer the risk of being let go due to a lack of credibility with candidates.

-How to gain candidates trust and respect
+How to gain a candidate’s trust and respect

 Having studied the sophisticated job seeker in-depth for the last year, we’ve researched and analyzed what top talent needs from recruiters to trust them.

 The 1,000,000+ job seekers who visit CAREEREALISM every month were very clear in what is required for them to respect a recruiter and their employer.
-Here’s what they want you tell them:
+Here’s what they want you to tell them: